Autism (ASD) Assessment & Multisensory Learning Support in Ashbury

 At Neurosensory, we acknowledge that not everyone can access in-person tutoring and therapy due to factors like geographical distance, transportation challenges, and prior obligations.
 Our therapists excel in providing structured and varied sessions.
 We understand that the learning experience is more than just a mechanical procedure; it thrives on the foundation of personal connections.

-We view every individual who seeks our services as a ‘whole person,’ and we integrate social awareness and language development seamlessly into our sessions.
-Our online ASD option ensures that students with autism and other disorders can access appropriate interventions from the comfort of their own homes.
+We treat everyone who comes to our services as a ‘whole person’, building social awareness and language development seamlessly into the sessions.
+Our online ASD option ensures that students with autism and other disorders can still access appropriate interventions from the comfort of their home.

 If you or a loved one require some learning assistance as a result of an autism diagnosis, our autism tutors are ready and waiting to help.